MarliesA/EURECCA/SEDRIB/README.md

 ------------------------------------
 ADV data:
 ------------------------------------
 Scripts provided for a) Conversion and combination of Nortek's ASCII output files into combined netcdf's in burst-block structure, b) quality controlling the timeseries of velocity, c) conversion of 16 Hz timeseries into 15-minute block flow and wave statistics.
+Scripts for bispectral analysis were generated with help of the authors of De Bakker et al. (2015), and are not published here but available upon request.

 ------------------------------------
 ACVP data: